DevExCodeHub/data-science-series-episode2/README.md

 ## Steps
 ### Create an IBM cloud account
 If you do not have an IBM Cloud account, create an account [here](https://ibm.biz/BdYpAy)
-- A lite account, which is a free of charge.
+- A Lite account, which is a free of charge.
 Make sure to set the region to US South.

 ### Create a Watson Studio service instance
 If you don't have a **watson Studio** instance, do the following: